crowecawcaw/aws-docs-history/docs/deadline-cloud/latest/developerguide/what-job-attachments-uploads-to-amazon-s3.md

  uploads it to Amazon S3.

 Deadline Cloud treats the S3 bucket as content-addressable storage.
 Files are uploaded to S3 objects.
-The object name is derived from a hash of the fileâs contents.
+The object name is derived from a hash of the file’s contents.
 If two files have identical contents they have the same hash value regardless of where the files are located or what they are named.
 This enables Deadline Cloud to avoid uploading a file if it is already available.